The Star of Bethlehem

 Does this mean that there was more than one Star?
 Well I don't see why not!
 The star marked the coming of the Son of God to earth, so I'm sure God would want to put on show!

 I see no reason all why there can't be multiple 'Stars' of Bethlehem.
-If you start with Prof Hughes/Kepler star, it means 'There's going to be a new King who will rule over Israel' then shortly afterwards a new star appears (Dr Molnar) saying 'And a new King over the Roman world' (which was then most of the known world!) and then within a few months, there's the 'broom star' being a Nova (Dr Kidger) confirms this again saying 'The King is being born' (or has been born); GO TO ISRAEL NOW!
-(And there's also Rick Larson's star after this as well, although the dates might not fit so well.)
+If you start with Jupiter and Saturn in Pisces in 7BCE/BC, it means 'There's going to be a new King who will rule over Israel' then shortly afterwards another new star appears, Jupiter and the Moon in Aries in 6BCE/BC, saying 'And a new King over the Roman world' (which was then most of the known world!).
+Then within a few months of that, there's the Broom Star/Nova, in 5BCE/BC saying 'The King is being born' (or has been born); GO TO ISRAEL NOW!
+(And there's also the Jupiter/Venus/Regulus star after this, although the dates might not fit so well.)

 The Bible also says not to use astrology!
 However, it does talk of 'signs from God in the sky' but not to worship them or let them totally control your life (like astrology).
 You should worship God who made the stars, not the stars themselves!